 This new initiative is huge, and definitely a sign of how the gig economy has changed significantly in Singapore.
 In this pilot implementation, Grab and Uber drivers were invited to participate in the scheme through the Grab and Uber platforms.
-Some 9,000 drivers have opted to participate this year and they will enjoy the convenience of having their income and commission fees pre-filled by IRAS in their electronic tax returns, making the tax filing process simpler for them.
+Some 9,000 drivers have opted to participate in 2018 and they will enjoy the convenience of having their income and commission fees pre-filled by IRAS in their electronic tax returns, making the tax filing process simpler for them.

 Income Tax Deductions